10-3-pursuit/project-front-end-portfolio/readme.md

 - Store some information locally through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 This information should affect what is shown on the page when the page is reloaded.
 - Use a CSS framework such as [Simple.css](https://simplecss.org/) or [Bootstrap](https://getbootstrap.com/).
 - Split your CSS or JavaScript into multiple files, with each file relating to a specific functionality.
 For example, create a new file called `api.js` that includes the JavaScript code that makes requests to your external API.
+- choose your own stretch goal where you self learn and add to your project

 Points will be allocated in this section at the discretion of the instructor.